-Hansel & Gretel: A Nightmare in Eight Scenes – review
+Hansel & Gretel: A Nightmare in Eight Scenes – Book Review

 Opening on dark endpapers with bombs dropping through sharply shaped trees, you are definitely given the impression that this version of Hansel & Gretel by Poet Laureate Simon Armitage and artist Clive Hicks-Jenkins is probably going to live up to its sub-title – A Nightmare in Eight Scenes.